 To start; consider the thickness.

-When taking in to consideration the thickness of a bit you should also consider the size of the horses/ pony’s mouth as a thicker bit may not suite the conformation of your horse’s mouth.
+When taking into consideration the thickness of a bit you should also consider the size of the horses/ pony’s mouth as a thicker bit may not suit the conformation of your horse’s mouth.

 The thinner the mouthpiece, the more the horse will feel the effect of the rein pressure.
 Thinner bits should encourage more of a reaction to the contact.